Table of Contents Show

 What’s up with Matcha?

-Amidst the wide range of teas in the market today, matcha is the current conversation starter at the table.
+Amidst the wide range of teas in the market today, matcha is the current conversation starter.

 Matcha is the “millennial sister” of dear old green tea.
 The green tea leaves from tea plants are kept under shade for over 28 days.
 The veins and stems are picked a part of the green tea leaves and are then pulverized.
 Drinking matcha is tremendously beneficial.